 Once you’re done editing the project, it’s time to commit all the changes to your local repo.
 Inside the project directory, type the following into your terminal:

-git add --all git commit -m "Added simple header in index.html file"
+git commit -m "Added simple header in index.html file"

 When you first start a project, it’s common to have descriptive commit messages, but with time and shifted focus, the messages’ quality tends to go down.
 Make sure to keep up with good naming practice.